gdlc/STAT_COMP/INCLASS_11.md

 approximation to the Binomial distribution when the success probability of each of the Bernoulli trials is small and the number of trials is large.
 The distribution has a signle parameter (labmda) which is both the expected value and the variance of the RV.

-Use R to generate 10,000 draws from Binomial and Poisson, for the RV X of 1.3 (with success probability 0.05 and n=30).
-Hint, the set lambda to be the expected value of the Binomial RV.
+Use R to generate 10,000 draws from Binomial and Poisson, for a RV X which is the sum of 50 Bernoulli trials, each with success probability 0.05.
+Hint: for the Poisson simulation set lambda to be the expected value of the Binomial RV.
 Compare the results of both simulations using table(X).

 **5)** The estimated regression coefficient for the effect of education in wages in a linear model (b) that included an intercept and 5 other predictors was 0.83 and the SE was 0.45.
 Compute the p-value for testing the following hypothes